WolvHaven/wolvhaven.net/src/pages/culture-safety.md

 ---
 layout: ../layouts/BaseLayout.astro
+title: "Community, Culture, and Safety"
+subtitle: "Getting along with other server members and making friends will make your server experience better.
+Learn more about our community, culture, and what you can do to protect yourself."
 ---

 <style>
     img {
-        max-width: 100%;
         height: auto;
         border-radius: 8px;
+        width: 100%;
     }
 </style>

-# Community Culture & Safety

-Getting along with other server members and making friends will make your server experience better.
-Learn more about our community, culture, and what you can do to protect yourself.

 ![It's OK to say and be told it's not OK](/page-content/culture-safety/oktonotok-banner.jpg)